HAS-Tools-Fall2020/Course_Materials/Assignments/Week9_Section2.1_DataReading.md

 ___
 <a name="instructions"></a>
 ## Setup instructions
 To use the weather station data you will need to sign up for a token with the Mesonet database.
+You don't have to use this datasets for your assignment but I suggest doing the sign up step regardless.

 1. Read the getting started instruction on the mesonet website [here](https://developers.synopticdata.com/mesonet/v2/getting-started/)
 2. [Sign up](https://developers.synopticdata.com/signup/).
 Fill out the required fields.
 When this is successful you should get to a page that gives you a token and you should also receive a confirmation email with your token.
 You can always log back into your account to get this token again or to generate more by going to [this site](https://myaccount.synopticdata.com/)